tjd1234/cmpt135spring2024/obsidian/135website2024/Easy and Hard Problems.md

 For example, suppose you and a friend are carrying a bunch of grocery bags from shopping.
 How can you divide the bags between yourselves so that you each carry the same weight (or as close as possible to the same weight)?

 Like SAT, efficient algorithms are known for solving *some* instances of this problem, but in general there is no known algorithm that always runs in less than exponential time for *all* instances.
-And no one has proven that such an algorithm doesn't exist.
+But no one has proven that such an algorithm doesn't exist.

 ## NP-Complete Problems
 [[NP-complete problem|NP-complete problems]] are a subset of hard problems that have an amazing property: if any *one* NP-complete program is easy, then they are *all* easy.
 In other words, if you can find a worst-case polynomial time algorithm for *one* NP-complete problem, then there must be worst-case polynomial-time algorithms for *all* NP-complete problems.